Geological Sciences Outreach

 Currently available lessons follow with more lessons coming soon.

-(hands on: a variety of minerals in hand sample and thin section, involves using a microscope)
+(hands on: observe minerals and rocks in hand sample and in thin section using a microscope)

 Volcanoes: Describes the various types of eruptions and volcanoes